HomeBlog

 Odin Digital upgrades the SEO model from traffic reporting to pipeline attribution.
 It is CRM-connected, full-funnel and still inside the content-led growth model.

 Odin Digital is an Australian B2B SEO agency that positions around revenue rather than rankings.
-Its B2B SEO page says it integrates directly with HubSpot, Salesforce and Pipedrive, and optimises for revenue rather than rankings.
+It presents itself as a HubSpot Solutions Partner and frames SEO reporting against revenue and conversion data.
 That makes Odin a strong option for a RevOps team that is not ready to leave SEO, but needs the content programme reported against pipeline and closed deals rather than keyword positions alone.

 The difference from Nifty Marketing is not that Odin abandons content.
 It keeps SEO at the centre, then ties organic performance to the CRM.
 For a RevOps leader, that changes the review conversation from "which posts ranked?" to "which organic journeys influenced MQL, SQL, opportunity and closed-won movement?"